sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatChevieWorkshopOrsay2010.md

    BEWARE: there are no busses between 7:35am and noon!

-/*
-   * We will do some car shuttles from Saint Rémi.
-Please contact us in advance to synchronize.
-NicolasThiery' phone: 06 77 90 32 79
-   * Monday morning 10am on the parking of Saint-Rémi de Chevreuse (Nicolas Borie: 06 89 29 78 44)
-   * ...--!>
-*/

  * [[http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17|Map and and aerial photo]]

 == Tentative lists of participants ==